valeriano-manassero/elk-stack/README.md

 ![Enhanced ELK Stack](https://raw.githubusercontent.com/valeriano-manassero/elk-stack/master/docs/elastic.png)
 # Enhanced ELK stack (Elasticsearch, Logstash, Kibana, X-Pack, Curator)

-Run enhanced ELK stack (Elasticsearch, Logstash, Kibana, X-Pack, Curator) on top of Docker Swarm.
+Run enhanced ELK stack (Elasticsearch, Logstash, Kibana, X-Pack, Curator, NGINX) on top of Docker Swarm.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.